 It’s a fact of life that sometimes we forget things, no matter what our age.
 But as we get older, our brain’s volume gradually shrinks.
 When this occurs, nerve cells in our brain can lose connections with one another and blood flow can slow, resulting in the differences in cognitive function you may be noticing as you age.
 However, it’s comforting to know that significant memory loss is not a normal part of getting older, and there are several things you can do to stop that from happening.

-Here are eight activities to keep your brain sharp:
+Here are 8 activities to keep your brain sharp:

 1. Learn something new